yichenroy/com-liferay-poshi-runner/pql.markdown

 		(testray.main.component.name ~ "Web Content")
 ```

-The above query will group all test commands (i.e. PortalSmoke#Smoke) that have the poshi properties of ‘portal.acceptance’ set to ‘true’, and have the ‘testray.main.component.name’ of ‘Web Content Display’ or ‘Web Content Administration’ into a list of test commands to be ran for a particular Jenkins job.
+The above query will group all test commands (i.e. PortalSmoke#Smoke) that have the poshi properties of 'portal.acceptance' set to 'true', and have the 'testray.main.component.name' of 'Web Content Display' or 'Web Content Administration' into a list of test commands to be ran for a particular Jenkins job.

 ## PQL Components
 When 'poshi properties' are mentioned that is in reference to the properties set within the 'testcase' files.